EdutainmentLIVE/haskell-style-guide/README.markdown

 This guide describes how we like to write [Haskell](https://haskell-lang.org) here at [ITProTV](https://itpro.tv).
 It focuses more on style and best practices than formatting and layout.
+These are recommendations, not hard and fast rules.
+Deviating from the guide is allowed, but be prepared to defend your decision in code review.

 ## Table of contents